gchure/phd/src/chapter_08/section_04_counting_repressors.md

 repressor adsorption implies that partitioning should be independent of the size of the respective sibling.
-The collection of these validation statistics give us confidence that both the experimentation and the analysis are properly implemented and not introducing bias into our estimation of the calibration factor.
+The collection of these validation statistics give us confidence that both the experimentation and the analysis are properly implemented and are not introducing bias into our estimation of the calibration factor.

 ![**Experimental sanity checks and inference of a fluorescence calibration factor.** (A) Intensity distributions of sibling cells after division.
 Arbitrarily labeled "sibling 1" and "sibling 2" distributions are shown in purple and orange, respectively.
 Similarity of the distributions illustrates lack of intensity bias on sibling pair assignment.
-(B) the fractional intensity of sibling 1 upon division.
+(B) The fractional intensity of sibling 1 upon division.
 For each sibling pair, the fractional intensity is computed as the intensity of sibling 1 $I_2$ divided by the summed intensities of both siblings $I_1 + I_2$.
 (C) Partitioning intensity as a function of cell